Gathered in the love of God, we connect and serve.

 Yes.
 Gluten-free bread is served to all.
 Non-alcoholic grape juice is always available at communion.

 If my child gets fussy in worship, what should I do?

-We want your child to feel welcome in worship.
-Here are some options for children:
+We want you and your child to feel welcome and comfortable in worship.
+The following options are available: